zalando/postgres-operator/docs/reference/operator_parameters.md

   default is empty.

 * **pod_service_account_role_binding_definition**
-  This definition must bind pod service account to a role with permission sufficient for the pods to start and for Patroni to access K8s endpoints;
+  This definition must bind the pod service account to a role with permission sufficient for the pods to start and for Patroni to access K8s endpoints;
   service account on its own lacks any such rights starting with K8s v1.8.
-If not explicitly defined by the user, a simple definition that binds the account to the operator's own 'postgres-operator' cluster role will be used.
+If not explicitly defined by the user, a simple definition that binds the account to the 'postgres-pod' [cluster role](../../manifests/operator-service-account-rbac.yaml#L198) will be used.
 The default is empty.

 * **pod_terminate_grace_period**
   Postgres pods are [terminated forcefully](https://kubernetes.io/docs/concepts/workloads/pods/pod/#termination-of-pods)